Jacobnordvall/ESP32-BLE-PROXIMITY_KEY/README.md

  Turn your esp32 into a ble proximity sensor.

- Pair your phone or define hardcoded ble addresses.
+ Pair your phone and/or define hardcoded ble addresses.